aws/aws-sdk-php/docs/credentials.rst

 Using hard-coded credentials
 ----------------------------

-You can provide hard-coded credentials to an SDK client by providing the "key", "secret", and optional "token" key value pairs to the "credentials" option of a client constructor.
+You can provide hard-coded credentials to a SDK client by providing the "key", "secret", and optional "token" key value pairs to the "credentials" option of a client constructor.